Samanq/SampleProjects/CSharpSamples/CSharpSolutions/SpanSample/README.md

 ## Some facts about Spans

-Since spans are ref struct.<br>
+Since span is a ref struct.<br>

-> Spans store always in stack.
+> Spans always store in stack.

 > We can't have a collection/array of spans.